Handel House Foundation

 The birthplace of the famous baroque composer

-The house where George Frideric Handel was born is now home to a museum with two permanent exhibitions.
+Handel's birthplace is now home to a museum with two permanent exhibitions.
 The exhibition rooms provide information about the life and work of the famous Baroque composer.
 In addition to historical portraits of Handel, one attraction is the baroque theatre, in which various operas by Handel are presented.
-In a second exhibition, visitors embark on a chronological journey through the history of musical instruments - and can play copies of these instruments themselves.
-In the nearby Wilhelm-Friedemann-Bach-House, the exhibition about Halle as a city of music is dedicated to famous composers from five centuries.
-In addition, the Handel House Foundation has been organising the internationally renowned "Händel-Festspiele", a music festival in honour of the composer, since 1922.
+In a second exhibition, visitors embark on a chronological journey through the history of musical instruments - you can play copies of these instruments yourself.
+In the nearby Wilhelm-Friedemann-Bach-House, the exhibition "Musikstadt Halle" is dedicated to famous Halle composers from five centuries.
+In addition, the Handel House Foundation has been organising the internationally renowned Handel Festival since 1922.

 Große Nikolaistraße 5, 06108, Halle (Saale)